komalgupta1994/star-war-char/README.md

-## Application is developed using the next js 14 with App Routing.
+# Application is developed using the next js 14 with App Routing.
 Code is written in Typescript.
-## Here my first page is "Server Side Page", which means api will be called at server not on browser.
+# Here the first page is "Server Side Page", which means api will be called at server not on browser.

 ## To run the app run below commands
 npm install